mlcommons/medperf/docs/getting_started/shared/cleanup.md

 ## Cleanup (Optional)

 You have reached the end of the tutorial!
-If you are planning to rerun any of our tutorials, don't forget to cleanup:
+If you are planning to rerun any of the tutorials, don't forget to cleanup:

 - To shut down the server: press `CTRL`+`C` in the terminal where the server is running.